scottlamb/moonfire-nvr/guide/build.md

 *   [`ncursesw`](https://www.gnu.org/software/ncurses/), the UTF-8 version of
     the `ncurses` library.

-To build the UI, you'll need [node and npm](https://nodejs.org/en/download/).
+To build the UI, you'll need a [nodejs](https://nodejs.org/en/download/) release in "Maintenance LTS" or "Active LTS" status: currently v12 or v14.

-On recent Ubuntu or Raspbian Linux, the following command will install all non-Rust dependencies:
+On recent Ubuntu or Raspbian Linux, the following command will install most non-Rust dependencies:

 ```
 $ sudo apt-get install \